prakharmrsl/easypcceo.github.io/pages/test.md

 <div class="text">
 <h2>Corsair Crystal 460X Compact Case</h2>
 <h3>Smallest ATX Case with Cool LEDs</h3>
-<p>This is the third time Corsair is coming up on our list of small ATX cases - what can we say, Corsair is awesome... </p>
+<p>This is the third time Corsair is coming up on our list of small ATX cases - what can we say, Corsair is dank... </p>
 <div class="btn btn-centered">
 <a target="_blank" class="cta-button buy-button" href="https://amzn.to/2LGEpuv">Check Price on Amazon</a>
 </div>